 This bark has been known to cure colon inflammation, as well as small intestinal inflammation.
 It is good for the stomach and it is great for regularity.

 I guess this is what they mean by scrub oak.
-It scrubs your heinous, so you don’t have to, well…. something like that.
+It scrubs your innards, so you don’t have to, well…. something like that.
 The only problem with scrub oak is that it is hard to come by.

 Scrub oak grows all around where I live, but I am not acquainted with very many people that even know the advantages of its tea.